franakol/react-todo-ui/README.md

 # Todo List React UI

 A modern, responsive React frontend for a Todo List application.
-This project works in conjunction with a Flask backend API to provide a complete Todo List solution.
+This project works in conjunction with a FastAPI backend API to provide a complete Todo List solution.

 ## Features